Ethiopia Wildlife Tours, at a glance

 Ethiopia is not your typical wildlife destination.
-Unlike the safari drives and quintessential safari experiences that might come to mind when you think East Africa, Ethiopia's wildlife experiences are about rarity, and biodiversity.
+Unlike the safari drives and classic safari experiences that might come to mind when you think East Africa, Ethiopia's wildlife experiences are about rarity, endemism, and biodiversity.

 Ethiopia has an incredible number of endemic species, and many of these animals have gone on to iconify the regions in which they live.
-The bleeding heart monkey in the Simien Mountains, for example, has become the symbol of the Simien Mountains - and the love people have for these animals is an important motivator for continued conservation efforts.
+The bleeding heart monkey in the Simien Mountains, for example, has become the symbol of the region - and the love and respect people have for these animals is an important motivator for their continued conservation efforts.

-Beyond these endemics, along a journey in Ethiopia you'll find hippos, crocs, flamingos, warthogs, hyenas, ostrich, monkeys, ibex, and even lions, leopards, buffalo, elephant and giraffe (if you're lucky).
+Beyond these endemics, you'll find hippos, crocs, flamingos, warthogs, hyenas, ostrich, monkeys, ibex, and even lions, leopards, buffalo, elephant and giraffe (if you're lucky).

-Simmering just below the surface, the green-scaled primeval crocodiles have thrived in the various lakes around the Rift Valley for centuries.
-Years unrestricted, unmoderated growth allowed these prehistoric killing machines to flourish, with reports of many growing up to 19 feet long.
+Simmering just below the surface, the green-scaled primeval crocodiles have thrived in the lakes of the Rift Valley for centuries.
+Years of unrestricted, unmoderated growth allowed these prehistoric killing machines to flourish, with reports of many growing up to 19 feet long.

-However, of the lakes in the Valley, they are by far most active in Lake Chamo.
-According to the SCI trophy records, the top four largest crocodiles ever caught were found within these waters.
-Its northern shores of the lake fall within Nechisar National Park, known for its large herds of zebra which attract huge groups of the crocodiles, this shore is known as the crocodile market.
+Of all the lakes in the valley, they are by far most active in Lake Chamo.
+The northern shores of the lake fall within Nechisar National Park, known for its large herds of zebra which attract huge groups of crocodiles.
+There's a reason this shore is known as the crocodile market.

 Bird Watching in Ethiopia

-Ethiopia's location along many of the migratory bird routes across Africa means that, at the right time, Ethiopia is one of the best bird watching destinations in the world.
+Ethiopia sits along many of the migratory bird routes across Africa, which means at certain times of year, Ethiopia is one of the best bird watching destinations in the world.

-From tracking down the endemic Harwood Francolin in the Jemma Valley to waiting for flocks of Ankober Seriens to fly up across the white cliffs that overlook the Danakil desert, every inch of Ethiopia’s clear blue skies has the potential to surprise.
+From tracking down the endemic Harwood Francolin in the Jemma Valley to waiting for flocks of Ankober Seriens to fly up across the white cliffs overlooking the Danakil Depression, every inch of Ethiopia’s clear blue skies has the potential to surprise.

-Some of the most popular spots to bird watch in the country are around the Bale Mountains, the Rift Valley, and Lake Tana - but there are countless others to choose from.
+Some of the best places for birdwatching are the Bale Mountains, the Rift Valley, and Lake Tana - but there are countless others along any itinerary.
 The Bale Mountains are home to the shy, seldom-seen Abyssinian Long-eared Owl.
-When seen, these dazzlingly beautiful birds are usually interweaving between the towering juniper trees.
+When spotted, these dazzlingly beautiful birds are usually interweaving between the towering juniper trees.

-Across Ethiopia countless lakes, flamingos often settle in search of fresh feeding lands.
-Most commonly seen on Lake Abijatta, they have been known to congregate in the thousands upon these waters, making it one of the few places in the world where they meet in such large numbers.
+Across Ethiopia's lakes, flamingos often settle in search of fresh feeding lands.
+Most commonly seen on Lake Abijatta, they often congregate in the thousands upon these waters, making it one of the few places in the world where they meet in such large numbers.

 Hippos in the Rift Valley Lakes

-The Rift Valley lakes are a chain of lakes in the East African Rift intersecting most of eastern Africa, cutting across Ethiopia in the north to Malawi.
+The Rift Valley lakes are a chain of lakes in the East African Rift intersecting most of eastern Africa.

 Home to countless species, none are more visible than the grey hippos often seen semi-submerged in water.
 Poking their Shrek-like ears just above the surface or basking in the ever-present sun, these gentle giants are known to be some of the most active creatures across the lakes.